dachinat/nextcloud/README.md

 #### Initialize specific APIs

-Previously described method is recommended, however you can initialize in a differt manner.
+Previously described method is recommended, however you can initialize in a different manner.

 Initialize OCS Users API: